UniMath/agda-unimath/src/foundation/split-idempotent-maps.lagda.md

 ```

 To show that these maps form an inclusion-retraction pair, however, we use the
-coherence of quasicoherently idempotents as well as
+coherence of quasicoherent idempotents as well as
 [function extensionality](foundation.function-extensionality.md).

 ```agda